 9 Spend the day at Laguna Beach

 Although there are many beautiful beaches along the coast of California, there is nothing prettier than Laguna Beach.
 Spend the day in the water, by the sea or visiting the many gorgeous boutiques in this great little town.
 Laguna Beach is known for its arty vibe, so ensure you look ahead of time and attend some world-class art events.

-10 Cross the border into Mexico for the day
+10 Cross the border from San Diego into Mexico for the day

 Enjoy a full-day tour and cross the border to Tijuana, Mexico with a reputable tour company.
 I would strongly advise not to try and cross the border yourself but to hop on a tour bus and enjoy the day learning about Tijuana and its history.